txiong002/Rust_Starship-Crawler/README.md

 - More bosses
 - Enemies can move around the map
 - Randomized enemy/pickup start locations
+- Bug fixing: Fix an issue where multiple pickups may spawn on the same tile
 - Multiple enemies in one room (this will require expanding the minimum room size)
 - Player can carry multiple weapons and thus have multiple attack types
 - Enemies can land critical hits on the player